 The Group accounts are presented with uniform accounting principles for identical transactions and events under otherwise identical conditions.

 The annual accounts are presented on a going concern basis in accordance with § 3 – 3 of the Norwegian Accounting Act.

-Belships has three long-term T/C agreements with Canpotex, which is favourable in the current market.
-Further the sale & leaseback agreements for M/S Belforest and M/S Belisland have contributed with additional liquidity to the Group.
-The main shareholder has provided an on demand guarantee of USD 5 million.
+Belships has three long-term time-charter agreements with Canpotex, which are favourable in the current market.
+The cash flow is positive in all entities.
 Based on this, the Board considers that the conditions for a going concern are in place.